matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-aa-tutorial.md

 Each account must implement the [IAccount](../../reference/concepts/account-abstraction.md#iaccount-interface) interface.
 Furthermore, since we are building an account with multiple signers, we should implement [EIP1271](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/83277ff916ac4f58fec072b8f28a252c1245c2f1/contracts/interfaces/IERC1271.sol#L12).

 The skeleton code for the contract is given below.
+Use it to perform next steps, or you can skip and use completed code from [Full example](../tutorials/custom-aa-tutorial.md#full-example) section.

 ```solidity
 // SPDX-License-Identifier: MIT